 Generally, it is a good idea to get a real estate license when entering into this profession.
 It is not 100% necessary to get one, but if you don’t have a license, then a real estate agent is going to be cutting into your profits.

 #11: Leasing Manager

-A leasing manager is the person that handles are the paperwork associated with the leasing of multiple apartments.
+A leasing manager is a person that handles the paperwork associated with the leasing of multiple apartments.
 This position is usually taken care of by the property manager in smaller properties, but when it comes to more significant properties, it requires its own designated position.